oracle-livelabs/developer/mcp-servers-on-oci-container-instances/README.md

 The first Terraform / OCI Resource Manager stack is under [files/terraform/](files/terraform/).
 It creates:

+- one lab VCN with separate API Gateway and Container Instance subnets;
-- one public VCN/subnet path for a lab deployment;
+- one public OCI API Gateway HTTPS endpoint;
 - one OCI Container Instance;
 - three containers in that Container Instance:
   - Terraform MCP on port `8080`;
   - GitHub MCP on port `8082`;
   - Playwright MCP on port `8931`;
-- Terraform outputs for the public MCP URLs.
+- Terraform outputs for the API Gateway MCP URLs:
+  - `/terraform/mcp`;
+  - `/github/mcp`;
+  - `/playwright/mcp`.

 The stack does not deploy an LLM.
 The LLM or agent runs in the user's chosen MCP-capable client and calls the hosted MCP server endpoints.